magnusec/DVWA-Penetration-Testing/README.md

 ## 🎯 Purpose of This Project

 This project is intended for:
-- Cybersecurity students and learners
+- Cybersecurity students
+- Understanding OWASP Top 10 vulnerabilities
 - Penetration testing and VAPT practice
-- Understanding OWASP Top 10 vulnerabilities
-- Academic submissions and security portfolios
+- Academic reference and security portfolios

 All testing was performed in a **controlled lab environment** on intentionally vulnerable software.